How much sleep do children need?

-Children who don’t get adequate sleep are at risk for health problems ranging from diabetes to depression, according to the American Academy of Sleep Medicine, which this week issued age-specific sleep recommendations.
+Children who don’t get adequate sleep are at risk for health problems ranging from diabetes to depression, according to the American Academy of Sleep Medicine, which issued recent age-specific sleep recommendations.

-“Recharging your brain is similar to turning your computer off and turning it back on,” said Beth Malow, M.D., M.S., Burry Professor of Cognitive Childhood Development, professor of Neurology and Pediatrics, Vanderbilt Kennedy Center Investigator and director of the Vanderbilt Sleep Disorders Division.
+“Recharging your brain is similar to turning your computer off and turning it back on,” said Beth Malow, M.D., director of the Vanderbilt Sleep Disorders Division.
 “If you don’t have that recharge, it can be very devastating.”

 Malow served on the academy’s 13-member committee that researched clinical studies to issue the consensus statement.
 The academy recommended that children and teenagers get this much sleep:

 - Infants (4 months to 12 months) should sleep 12 to 16 hours a day, including naps.

 - Toddlers (1 to 2) should sleep 11 to 14 hours, including naps.

 - Children (3 to 5) should sleep 10 to 13 hours, including naps.